panosoft/slate-common/readme.md

 ```

 * `entityId` - The globally unique id for the entityId
-* `value` - An optional value as a String.
-If this event involves adding or changing a property's value that's a `Value Object`, then this is a JSON string
+* `value` - An OPTIONAL String value.
+If this event involves adding or changing a property's value that's a `Value Object`, then this is a JSON string.
 * `referenceId` - If the event involves a relationship between this `Entity` and another, then this is the globally unique id of the other `Entity`.
 * `propertyId` - The id of a list property.
-* `oldPosition` - The Old Position of a property in a list in an event that is reordering a list of `Properties`.
+* `oldPosition` - The Old Position of a property within a list for events that reorder a list of `Properties`.
-* `newPosition` - The New Position of a property in a list in an event that is reordering a list of `Properties`.
+* `newPosition` - The New Position of a property within a list for events that reorder a list of `Properties`.

-`NonMutatingEventData` is a simple event with an optional JSON `value`.
-This allows for future flexibility of the structure.
+`NonMutatingEventData` is a simple event with an optional JSON String `value` allowing for future flexibility of the structure.
+They do not relate to `Entities` like `Mutating Events` do.

+And therefore, these types of `Events` will not be queried using [slate-query-engine](https://github.com/panosoft/slate-query-engine).

+They merely provide information about Operational Events.

 ```elm
 type alias NonMutatingEventData =